Cost of Driving Over the Road

 doing on the road.

 Make up in your mind that you will not buy stuff when you stop to use the bathroom.
-One thing I do is stop at rest areas instead of truck stops unless I need fuel.
+One thing I do is stop at rest areas instead of truck stops to eat unless I need fuel.

 Its quicker and less temptation.